It's beginning to look a lot like Christmas!

-Create the perfect Christmas campaign this year
+1. Five steps to create the perfect Christmas campaign this year

 As a social media manager, start by asking yourself what your brand wants to achieve this Christmas season?